dgoodwin/openshift4-gitops/README.md

  1. Higher level "ApplicationSet" construct which automatically creates Applications for Clusters with a particular label.
  1. OpenShift Template Processing Support (or some other kind of parameter templating)

+## Open Questions

+ * For a CRD backed project, why is there a separate login to an application URL?